Lynch08/Machine_Learning_And_Statistics_2023/readme.md

 ## Notebook Descriptions
 #### ttest.ipynb
 This notebook demonstrates how to perform a t-test for comparing two sample means.
-It includes explanations of the t-test concept, assumptions, and step-by-step implementation using Python and libraries such as NumPy and SciPy.
+It includes explanations of the t-test concept, assumptions, and step-by-step implementation using random generarated data from Python and libraries such as NumPy and SciPy.
+I alson demonstrate how to investigate a sample of data from patients, of different ages and sex, of their blood pressure before and after they had recieved treatment using the ttest.

 #### regression.ipynb
 In this notebook, you'll learn about linear regression analysis.
 It covers the basics of linear regression, how to fit a linear regression model to data, and how to interpret the results.
 Python libraries such as NumPy, pandas, and scikit-learn are used for this analysis.